 We recommend looking at your Team's settings (Manage Team - Settings) and configuring them from the start before members start using your team.
-We highly recommend you review Member permissions and Guest permissions and select what is appropriate.
-You may want to disable some permissions your members have by default such as creating private channels or deleting them.
+We highly recommend you review Member permissions and Guest permissions and suggest starting by disabling these member permissions:

 That's it!
 Your Team has been created.